 In today’s competitive industrial landscape, understanding B2B Manufacturer Distributor Classification Criteria is essential for companies that want to optimize supply chains, improve channel strategy, and strengthen partner ecosystems.
 Whether you are a manufacturer expanding into new markets or a distributor looking to define your position in the value chain, classification helps clarify roles, responsibilities, and strategic alignment.

-This comprehensive guide explores how manufacturers and distributors are classified in B2B markets, what criteria are used to categorize them, and how businesses can apply these frameworks to drive growth and operational efficiency.
+This comprehensive guide explores how manufacturers and distributors are classified in B2B sales markets, what criteria are used to categorize them, and how businesses can apply these frameworks to drive growth and operational efficiency.

 Understanding the B2B Manufacturer–Distributor Relationship